What Is The Average Age For Erectile Dysfunction?

 Epidemiology

-However, after 60 years of age, the rate of ED raises, independently of comorbidities such as hypertension, diabetes mellitus, and coronary artery diseases (CAD).
-Additionally, older men are often affected by several health issues and take so many prescription or nonprescription medications that are worsening sexual health.
-In order to preserve good sexuality, it is also important for elderly people to try things to improve their quality of life.
+However, after 60 years of age, the rate of ED rises, independently of comorbidities such as hypertension, diabetes mellitus, and coronary artery disease (CAD).
+Additionally, older men are often affected by several health issues and take prescription or nonprescription medications that worsen sexual health.
+To preserve good sexuality, it is also important for older adults to try things to improve their quality of life.

-The prevalence of ED is higher in older men because erectile dysfunction symptoms relate to the same underlying risk factors as vascular disorders and include hyperlipidemia, obesity, diabetes, high blood pressure, and smoking.
-All these health conditions are common in aging men.
+The prevalence of ED is higher in older men because symptoms of erectile dysfunction relate to the same underlying risk factors as vascular disorders and include hyperlipidaemia, obesity, diabetes, high blood pressure, and smoking.
+All these health conditions are common in ageing men.

 Treatment options for Erectile Dysfunction

-There is some evidence that shows that erection problem can not only be treated by some erection dysfunction drugs such as phosphodiesterase-inhibitors (PDE5-1), but also by focussing on the risk factors directly.
-These risk factors include improving obesity through weight loss, correction of hyperlipidemia, and cessation of smoking.
-Once the risk factors improved, there is an increase in endothelial health.
+Other erectile phosphodiesterase inhibitors also treat mild to moderate erectile dysfunction cases.
+Some evidence shows that erection problems can not only be treated by some erection dysfunction pills such as phosphodiesterase-inhibitors (PDE5-1) but also by directly focusing on the risk factors.
+These risk factors include improving obesity through weight loss, hyperlipidemia correction, and smoking cessation.
+Once the risk factors improve, there is an increase in endothelial health.
 The relationship between ED and endothelial dysfunction has been established.
 Minor risk factors such as oxidative stress, hyperhomocysteinemia, hypoxia, and inflammation are also responsible for causing ED in men.

 According to data, it has been concluded that ED may be an early manifestation of endothelial dysfunction in the presence or absence of cardiovascular risk factors.
-Thus, men suffering from erectile dysfunction are considered to be at high risk of developing cardiovascular diseases, and ED may be considered as a sentinel symptom in patients with cardiovascular events.
+Thus, men who have erectile dysfunction are considered to be at high risk of developing cardiovascular diseases, and ED may be considered a sentinel symptom in patients with cardiovascular events.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *